janick/WT32-SqLn/README.md

 The following steps assume you have an application succesfully compiled using `idf.py build` (see [Build This Example](#build-this-example) section).
 To program, then run your application optionally with the serial monitor, power the WT32-SC01 Plus via its own USB-C port as well as connecting your serial board to a USB port on your computer.

+1. If you are using a Windows or MacOS machine, make sure you have the necessary driver installed for your USN-to-serial board.
+   Refer to the documentation provided by the vendor for details.
+   It is probably going to be a [CP210x][https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers] or [CH34X][https://www.wemos.cc/en/latest/ch340_driver.html] drivers.

 1. To enter programming mode, connect the GPIO0 wire to the GND pin, then press the `RST` button on the back of the WT32-SC01 Plus.